 The Board considered the impact of the use of higher leverage on the Company's base management fee and incentive fee payable to the Investment Adviser, noting that additional leverage would increase the base management fee and could increase the incentive fees.
-For example, base management fees are payable based on its gross assets, including assets acquired through the use of leverage (but excluding cash and any temporary investments in cashequivalents), which may give the Investment Adviser an incentive to use a higher level of leverage to make additional investments.
+For example, base management fees are payable based on its gross assets, including assets acquired through the use of leverage (but excluding cash and any temporary investments in cash-equivalents), which may give the Investment Adviser an incentive to use a higher level of leverage to make additional investments.
 Similarly, the incentive fees payable by the Company to the Investment Adviser may create an incentive for the Investment Adviser to pursue investments that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
+The incentive fees payable to the Investment Adviser are calculated based on a percentage of the Company's return on invested capital.
+This may encourage the Investment Adviser to use leverage to increase the return on the Company's investments.
+In particular, a portion of the incentive fees payable to the Investment Adviser is calculated based on the Company's pre-incentive fee net investment income, expressed as a rate of return on the value of the Company's net assets at the end of the immediately preceding calendar quarter, subject to a "hurdle rate" of 1.50% per quarter (6% annualized) and a "catch-up rate" of 1.82% per quarter (7.28% annualized).
+See "Corporate Governance-Certain Relationships and Related Party Transactions-Investment Advisory Agreement."
+Accordingly, an increase in leverage may make it easier for the Company to meet or exceed the hurdle rate applicable to the income-based incentive fee and may result in an increase in the amount of income-based incentive fee payable to the Investment Adviser.

-However, since the Company already uses leverage in optimizing its investment portfolio, there are no material new risks associated with increased leverage on the base management and incentive fees payable to the Investment Advisor or the Investment Adviser's incentives.
+However, since the Company already uses leverage in optimizing its investment portfolio, there are no material new risks associated with increased leverage on the base management and incentive fees payable to the Investment Advisor or the Investment Advisor's incentives.
 The Investment Advisor also informed the Board that it intends to manage the Company in the same disciplined manner as it has prior to the effectiveness of the lower minimum asset coverage ratio.
 As a result, the Board concluded that the potential benefits of increased leverage outweigh these risks.